And greetings once again to your music lovers, thrill seekers, conversationalists all across the fruited plane.

 Number one, immediately we'll start doing our own manufacturing.

-We can make uh good toys in Alabama and how about Chinese screws?
+We can make good toys in Alabama.

 They call it the counterfeiters.

-I mean, and even by the way, even those laws, those laws are so bad for us in China.
+I mean, and even, by the way, even those laws, those laws are so bad for us in China.

 We make a product here and they copy it in China, and they couldn't care less about infringement or anything else.

-We talk about the environmentalists, you know, they all want us to make our plan so that nothing can go into the air.
+You know, they all want us to make our plans so that nothing can go into the air.

 Do you think China is doing that?